netomantonio/matrix-protocol/MEF_MATRIX_EMBEDDING_FRAMEWORK.md

 - Decisions and justifications
 - Examples and use cases

-**Local implementation**: Each organization defines its specific types and classification criteria in CSH.
+**Local implementation**: Each organization defines its specific types and classification criteria in MOC.

 ### 🔹 `context_ref`
 **Optional** | **String**

-Reference to a context node identifier defined in the organization's CSH, when applicable.
+Reference to a context node identifier defined in the organization's MOC, when applicable.

 **Universal concepts (examples)**:
 - Discovery and research